myosyn/Nabi/README.md

 it a music bot as well, but no.

 The main libraries that we used are the [Kord Library](https://github.com/kordlib/kord) and the extension [Kord Extension](https://github.com/Kord-Extensions/kord-extensions) .

+**We're currently getting ready to rewrite Nabi, but we're still using the same Kord library, but we're using Discord Interaktion over the Kord Extension library.**